This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • Via the online application via the 24-hour portal e-Registry,

-• Via the “CR eFiling” mobile application which can be downloaded from App Store or Google Play (free of charge), or
+• Via the “CR eFiling” mobile application, which can be downloaded from the App Store or Google Play (free of charge), or

 • By submitting the documents in hard copy to the CR

-It takes only one hour to process the application for company incorporation and business registration if it is submitted online.
+It takes only one hour to process the application for company incorporation and business registration if submitted online.
 Hard copy applications will usually be processed in the four-day window.

 Engaging a Professional Accounting Firm for Company Registration Services

-The Accounting firm will usually handle all the required steps with its end-to-end company incorporation services.
+The accounting firm usually handles all the required steps with its end-to-end company incorporation services.
 We, 3E Accounting Limited, offer Hong Kong company registration services that cover:

 Company name reservation